 |By AMIR SAID (SA'ID)|

-The music and videos below are presented here for the purpose of scholarship.
+The music below is presented here for the purpose of scholarship.

 DJ Premier & Bumpy Knuckles - "Inspired By Fire"

 Bumpy Knuckles feat.
 Nas - "Turn Up the Mic" (DJ Premier Remix), from the DJ Premier & Bumpy Knuckles album Kolexxxion